 Ran Ziskind.
 On September 1, 2024 Mr. Ziskind was appointed as Chief Executive Officer.
 In conjunction with his appointment, the Company and Mr. Ziskind entered into an employment agreement (the "Employment Agreement"), pursuant to which he will be subject to standard confidentiality, intellectual property assignment and non-compete provisions.
 In addition, in consideration for his service, Mr. Ziskind will receive a monthly gross salary of NIS 6,000 until the Company raises at least \$4,000,000 in funding, and following such potential capital raise, his compensation will be increased to NIS 45,000 per month, as well as will be entitled to NIS 10,000 for car expenses.
 Under the Employment Agreement, Mr. Ziskind will also receive 1,400,000 restricted shares of the Company's common stock, \$0.001 par value per share (the "Common Stock"), at an exercise price of \$0.58 per share (the "Shares").
-The Shares will vest over a four-year period commencing on the grant date such that (i) 350,000 of the Shares will become fully vested and exercisable on the first anniversary elapsed from the grant date and (ii) the balance will vest in six (6) bi-annual installments of 175,000 Shares, subject to Mr. Ziskind's continued employment.
+The Shares will vest over a four-year period commencing on the grant date such that (i) 350,000 of the Shares subject to Mr. Ziskind's continued employment.